macgregor/cooking-journal/1-recipes/sweets/pumpkin_pie.md

 ## Notes
 * When you remove it from the oven, the edges might be slightly cracked and the middle will still look wobbly.
 This is ok, it will firm up in the fridge.
 * my first trial crust wasn't as done as I would like, consider blind baking for about 10 minutes at 400 degrees prior to filling
+* was a little spicy, I cut all the spices in half, should probably look a little more in to pumpkin pie spice blends

 ## Sources